PyDFLT/PyDFLT/docs/source/index.rst

    :alt: PyDFLT logo (dark)
    :class: hero-logo hero-logo--dark

 **PyDFLT** is designed to help researchers apply and develop Decision Focused Learning (DFL) tools in Python.
+DFL aims at learning a predictive model that maximizes the decision quality of a downstream decision-making task or optimization model.
+This problem as a whole is named a predict & optimize or contextual optimization problem.
+In this setting, the optimization model has some uncertain parameters that correlate with some context or features.
+If seen as a pure predictive problem, one could aim to maximize predictive accuracy.
+However, since we know we will use the predictions to make decisions, we aim at maximizing decision quality.

 Contents